-Purpose: specify less transient (longer living) settings for behaviour of the app.
+Purpose of feature: to specify less transient (longer living) settings for behaviour of the App.

 Behaviour is the second section of the Settings mainpage.
 It comprises settings that will seldom need to be changed, once they have been determined